 Here is the link to the windows we found,Shed Windows 14″ X 21″ White Flush Mount, Playhouse Windows, Chicken Coop Windows

-Jason built the roof trusses out of 2 by 4’s.
+Jason built the roof trusses out of 2 by 4’s at a 45 degree angle.
 He covered them with plywood & tar paper.

 He made the human & chicken door & nesting box lid out of the same faux siding & 2 by 4’s.
 I primed & painted the whole coop & doors white.

-Once the chicken coop was weatherized we rolled it out it’s new home in our yard.
+Once the DIY chicken coop was weatherized we rolled it out it’s new home in our yard.

 It was way too heavy to pick up at this point.
 We rolled it on 4 PVC pipes.